 A butterflied leg of lamb is ideal for stuffing and rolling with other ingredients, and, because lamb is so robustly flavored on its own, you don't have to be shy or subtle about it.
-Today we're stuffing a lamb leg with a paste of black olives, garlic, and parsley, then cooking it sous vide for perfectly foolproof results.
+In this recipe, you'll stuff a lamb leg with a paste of black olives, garlic, and parsley, then cook it sous vide for perfectly foolproof results.

 Why It Works

 - Black olives complement the robust flavor of lamb.

 - Using the sous vide method ensures perfectly even cooking from edge to edge.

 - Total time:2 hours 45 minutes to 6 hours 45 minutes

 - 6 ounces pitted Kalamata olives (about 1 cup; 170g)

 - 1 ounce picked fresh parsley leaves (about 1 cup; 30g)

 - 3 tablespoons (45ml) extra-virgin olive oil, divided

 - 1/2 butterflied boneless leg of lamb (4 to 5 pounds; 1.8 to 2.2kg) (see note)